Secret Santa Rules - How To Play & What Is Secret Santa?

 So what is Secret Santa, you ask?

-Secret Santa is a Christmas tradition.
-Members of a group of friends, family, or coworkers draw random names to become someone’s Secret Santa.
-The Secret Santa is given a wish list of gift ideas to choose from to give to their chosen giftee.
+Secret Santa is a Christmas gift-giving tradition.
+Members of a group of friends, family, or coworkers draw names at random to become someone's Secret Santa.
+The Secret Santa is given a Wishlist of gift ideas to choose from to give to their chosen giftee.
 After opening their present, the giftee has to guess which member of the group was their Secret Santa.
-It’s a holiday classic where the guessing is as much a part of the fun as receiving the gift.
+It's a holiday classic where the guessing is as much a part of the fun as receiving the gift.

 Start a Secret Santa Gift Exchange